-(Washington, DC) February 1, 2018 - For the third consecutive year, the Kogod Millennial Index found the greater Washington area to be a very attractive destination for Millennials, but housing costs, traffic and stress make it harder for this generation to view the area as a permanent home.
+(Washington, DC) February 1, 2018 - For the third consecutive year, the Kogod Millenial Index found the greater Washington area to be a very attractive destination for Millennials, but housing costs, traffic and stress make it harder for this generation to view the area as a permanent home.

 The greater Washington area ranked as the number two most attractive city for Millennials according to the latest research by the Business in the Capital initiative at American University's Kogod School of Business.
 San Francisco continued to hold the top spot while Seattle and Denver both made big jumps in the 2017 rankings.

 "The Greater Washington Area continues to be a place where Millennials want to come to earn their stripes.
 It is critical that this region works hard on regional transportation and housing affordability issues to make sure that young people are able to stay to raise their families," said Jim Dinegar, the new director for Kogod's Center for Business in the Capital.
 Dinegar was formerly the head of the Greater Washington Board of Trade.

 Jobs and salaries, the two most important factors for Millennials, kept the Washington area highly attractive with an overall index score of 127%, or 27% more attractive than an average US location.
 Washington's high proportion of professional jobs propels salaries to 37% above the national average, just slightly below San Francisco and 10% higher than New York's.